radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 1. mongo-container.bicep - Contains the definition for deploying mongo container
 1. azure-cosmosdb.bicep - Contains the definition for Azure cosmosdb

+UTM-TODO - tell people to go to the tutorial folder if they're in a codespace

 Lets dig into the `app.bicep` to understand the components.
 Below is the definition to add a Radius application

 {{< rad file="snippets/app.bicep" embed=true marker="//APPBASE" >}}